Distinguishing regular graphs from lists: Abstract

 \section{Abstract}

-Call an edge colouring of a graph \emph{distinguishing} if the only automorphism that preserves that colouring is the identity.
-We prove that every locally finite connected regular graph of order at least 6 admits a distinguishing edge colouring with two colours.
+An edge colouring of a graph is called \emph{distinguishing} if there is no non-trivial automorphism which preserves it.
+We prove that every at most countable, finite or infinite, connected regular graph of order at least $7$ admits a distinguishing edge colouring from any set of lists of length $2$.
+Furthermore, we show that the same holds for connected regular graphs of order $\kappa$ where $\kappa$ is a fixed point of the aleph hierarchy.